 Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

-At Ezer Psychotherapy, we specialize in helping children, adolescents, and families navigate feeding challenges and eating disorders with evidence-based, compassionate care.
+At Ezer Psychotherapy, we specialize in helping children, adolescents, young adults, and families navigate feeding challenges and eating disorders with evidence-based, compassionate care.

 What Is Picky Eating?